khalil120/Big-Data/README.md

 # Big-Data
-Containt R src code to handle some data for a project
+Containt R script
+this Script used to analysis the climate change using the csv data file more Info appears on the script

+Written By Khalil Qablawi.